MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Accidental location dependence through common facilities: large server farms may be effectively co-located, either through actual physical proximity in a secure computing facility or regional facilities, or through dependence on the same external resources, such as power grids, water supplies for cooling, etc.
 - Multiple copies kept in one facility: a client might keep two or more copies of a collection in the same server room or IT infrastructure.
 In such a case, the copies are not sufficiently independent to be considered really redundant.

-This commandment warns us to monitor carefully the true independence of the services to which we commit our valuable documents.
+This recommendation warns us to monitor carefully the true independence of the services to which we commit our valuable documents.

-# Commandment IX: Develop Standards for the Benefit of All
+# Recommendation: Develop Standards for the Benefit of All

 ### Make auditing more efficient.